ArielMant0/collacode/README.md

 ## Installation

 Download the code from this repository.
+Then you can either run the system on your machine directly or use docker to build a container.

+### Manual Setup

 To setup the frontend, simply install the required node packages using the package manager of your choice.